jaisocx-org/symfony-angular-docker-setup/README.md

-# Symfony and Angular, published with Jaisocx webserver docker image
+# Symfony and Angular, DB MySQL, published with Jaisocx webserver docker image

 ![Symfony and Angular, published with Jaisocx webserver docker image](./Screenshot_2024-10-31_at_23.38.16.png)